lc0des/ln-node/README.md

 ## Target Audience
 This package is **NOT** for Unix/Linux starters.
 Probably also not for beginners with BTC/LN.
 Things can go terribly wrong.You have been warned.

+For everyone else:
-For everyone else, you have a nice little script plus files here to quickly setup an environment and adjust it to your liking.
+You have a nice little script plus files here to quickly setup an environment and adjust it to your liking.

 ## Anonymity
 This package is *not* designed for anonymity through the Tor Network.
 Tor is used